Have you been injured by a truck driver who fell asleep at the wheel?

 If you have been injured by a truck driver who fell asleep at the wheel, we strongly advise you contact a Long Beach truck accident lawyer at our firm immediately.
 Our firm has years of experience representing the victims of truck accidents, car accidents, and other types of personal injury accidents.
 We are well-versed on Hours-of-Service (HOS) regulations and we understand the federal requirements that trucking companies and truck drivers must meet while involved in any type of commercial trucking.
-Our firm has a reputation for getting real results and have a 100% success record with all of the cases we have handled over the last decade.
 If you are in need of legal representation following a truck accident, we are here to provide you with the aggressive representation you need attain the most optimum results in your case.

 To keep track of their schedules and to show evidence that they are abiding by HOS regulations, truck drivers are obligated to keep a detailed logbook or record of their driving time, rest time and mandated breaks.
 Over the years there have been countless incidents where truck drivers have attempted to falsify their logs or violate HOS regulations so that they could earn more money or try to meet unattainable deadlines.

 Some truck drivers have even been known to resort to narcotics to try and help them stay awake during long, cross-country hauls.
 It is also not uncommon for trucking companies to set unrealistic schedules for their drivers, or turn a blind eye to HOS and other Federal Motor Carrier Safety Administration (FMCSA) violations, in an effort to get a job completed or for the purpose of turning a profit.
 Allowing a tired or fatigued driver to get behind the wheel goes beyond simple negligence as it puts that driver and many other innocent lives directly in harm’s way.

 Don’t go without the proper compensation you deserve for your injuries!
 Call our firm today for reliable counsel in your tired truck driver claim.